-Application for 1915(c) HCBS Waiver: MS.0255.R05.01 - Oct 01, 2019 Page 102 of 151 Appendix E: Participant Direction of Services E-2: Opportunities for Participant-Direction (4 of 6) b.
-Participant - Budget Authority Answers provided in Appendix E-1-b indicate that you do not need to complete this section.
-Appendix E: Participant Direction of Services E-2: Opportunities for Participant-Direction (5 of 6) b.
-Participant - Budget Authority Answers provided in Appendix E-1-b indicate that you do not need to complete this section. iv.
-Participant Exercise of Budget Flexibility.
-Select one: Modifications to the participant directed budget must be preceded by a cha ange in the service plan.
-The participant has the authority to modify the services included in the pabudget without prior approval. rticipant directed E-2: Opportunities for Participant-Direction (4 of 6) b.
+Appendix E: Participant Direction of Services E-2: Opportunities for Participant-Direction (4 of 6) E-2.
+Opportunities for Tarticipant-Direction (4 of 6) b.
 Participant - Budget Authority Answers provided in Appendix E-1-b indicate that you do not need to complete this section. iii.
 Informing Participant of Budget Amount.
-Describe how the state informs each participant of the amount of the participant-directed budget and the procedures by which the participant may request an adjustment in the budget amount. pendix E: Participant Direction of Services E-2: Opportunities for Participant-Direction (5 of 6) b.
-Participant - Budget Authority Answers provided in Appendix E-1-b indicate that you do not need to complete this section. iv.
-Participant Exercise of Budget Flexibility.
-Select one: Modifications to the participant directed budget must be preceded by a change in the service plan.
-The participant has the authority to modify the services included in the participant directed budget without prior approval.
-Specify how changes in the participant-directed budget are documented, including updating the service plan.
-When prior review of changes is required in certain circumstances, describe the circumstances and specify the entity that reviews the proposed change: E-2: Opportunities for Participant-Direction (4 of 6) b.
-Participant - Budget Authority Answers provided in Appendix E-1-b indicate that you do not need to complete this section. iii.
-Informing Participant of Budget Amount.
 Describe how the state informs each participant of the amount of the participant-directed budget and the procedures by which the participant may request an adjustment in the budget amount.
 Appendix E: Participant Direction of Services E-2: Opportunities for Participant-Direction (5 of 6) b.
 Participant - Budget Authority Answers provided in Appendix E-1-b indicate that you do not need to complete this section. iv.
 Participant Exercise of Budget Flexibility.
 Select one: Modifications to the participant directed budget must be preceded by a change in the service plan.
 The participant has the authority to modify the services included in the participant directed budget without prior approval.
 Specify how changes in the participant-directed budget are documented, including updating the service plan.
 When prior review of changes is required in certain circumstances, describe the circumstances and specify the entity that reviews the proposed change: Appendix E: Participant Direction of Services E-2: Opportunities for Participant-Direction (6 of 6) b.
 Participant - Budget Authority Answers provided in Appendix E-1-b indicate that you do not need to complete this section. v.
 Expenditure Safeguards.
-Describe the safeguards that have been established for the timely prevention of the premature depletion of the participant-directed budget or to address potential service delivery problems that may be b.
-Participant - Budget Authority Answers provided in Appendix E-1-b indicate that you do not need to complete this section. premature depletion of the participant-directed budget or to address potential service deliv very problems that may be
+Describe the safeguards that have been established for the timely prevention of the premature depletion of the participant-directed budget or to address potential service delivery problems that may be associated with budget underutilization and the entity (or entities) responsible for implementing these safeguards: